d-w-s-h/0.3-MP-Camera/terms/terms.md

 #### 1. THE APPLICATION

-0.3MP Camera ("Licensed Application") is a piece of software created to help filmmakers record cinematic mobile videos — and customized for iOS mobile devices ("Devices").
-It is used to record videos as 16mm cameras.
+0.3MP Camera ("Licensed Application") is a piece of software created to help users to reproduce the style of 0.3MP cameras of old mobile phones — and customized for iOS mobile devices ("Devices").

-Furthermore, it is used to take photos, edit photos and edit videos.
+Furthermore, it is used to take photos, shoot videos, edit photos and edit videos.

 The Licensed Application is not tailored to comply with industry-specific regulations (Health Insurance Portability and Accountability Act (HIPAA), Federal Information Security Management Act (FISMA), etc.), so if your interactions would be subjected to such laws, you may not use this Licensed Application.
 You may not use the Licensed Application in a way that would violate the Gramm-Leach-Bliley Act (GLBA).

+Licensed Application is not affiliated with, endorsed by, or sponsored by Nokia Corporation or HMD Global.
+All trademarks and copyrights are the property of their respective owners.

 #### 2. SCOPE OF LICENSE